Salt water gargle

 Here are the steps:

-Take as often as you wish, even every half hour.
+Take as often as you wish, even every half hour, especially if it is washing out mucus from the back of your throat.

 You can use it daily as a preventitive, and especially when you feel a cold coming in, or if you think you might be catching something.